CoderNicky/Technical_Analysis/README.md

-# Time Series Analysis Scripts
+# Technical Analysis Script

-This repository contains Python scripts for conducting time series analysis using the Moving Average Convergence Divergence (MACD) and Bollinger Bands indicators.
+This repository contains Python scripts for conducting technical analysis using the Moving Average Convergence Divergence (MACD), Bollinger Bands and Volume indicators.
 These scripts are designed to fetch historical stock price data, calculate the indicators, and generate visualizations.

 ## MACD Script